Glyphosate: Advertising controversies

-The New York Times reported that in 1996:

-In 2001, French environmental and consumer rights campaigners brought a case against Monsanto for misleading the public about the environmental impact of its herbicide Roundup, on the basis that glyphosate, Roundup's main component, is classed as "dangerous for the environment" and "toxic for aquatic organisms" by the European Union.
-Monsanto's advertising for Roundup had presented it as biodegradable and as leaving the soil clean after use.
-In 2007, Monsanto was convicted of false advertising and was fined 15,000 euros.
-Monsanto's French distributor Scotts France was also fined 15,000 euros.
-Both defendants were ordered to pay damages of 5,000 euros to the Brittany Water and Rivers Association and 3,000 euros to the Consommation Logement Cadre de vie, one of the two main general consumer associations in France.
-Monsanto appealed and the court upheld the verdict; Monsanto appealed again to the French Supreme Court, and in 2009 it also upheld the verdict.

 In 2016, a lawsuit was filed against Quaker Oats in the Federal district courts of both New York and California after trace amounts of glyphosate were found in oatmeal.
 The lawsuit alleged that the claim of "100% natural" was false advertising.
 That same year General Mills dropped the label "Made with 100% Natural Whole Grain Oats" from their Nature Valley granola bars after a lawsuit was filed that claimed the oats contained trace amounts of glyphosate.

 Trade dumping allegations

-United States companies have cited trade issues with glyphosate being dumped into the western world market areas by Chinese companies and a formal dispute was filed in 2010.
+United States companies have cited trade issues with glyphosate being dumped into western world market areas by Chinese companies, and a formal dispute was filed in 2010.

+Misinformation campaigns

+Glyphosate has become a locus of campaigning and misinformation by anti-GMO activists because of its association with genetically modified glyphosate-resistant crops.

+US politician Robert F. Kennedy, Jr. has falsely claimed that glyphosate is partially responsible for the American obesity epidemic.
+Stephanie Seneff, a computer scientist and anti-vaccine activist, has falsely claimed that glyphosate causes autism and is partially responsible for the recent increase in concussions.